MohamedMesto/Dealna.de_v1.4/README.md

 ## **Compliance and Trust**

 ### **Händlerbund Membership**
 We are proud members of **[Händlerbund](https://www.haendlerbund.de/de)**, the largest association for e-commerce and online retailers in Europe.
-This membership ensures that our platform, **EC Platform 2050 V1**, adheres to the highest standards of legal compliance and consumer protection.
+This membership ensures that our platform, **Dealna.de v1**, adheres to the highest standards of legal compliance and consumer protection.

 ### **Trusted Shops Seal**
 Our website has been awarded the **Trusted Shops** seal, a mark of trust and reliability in e-commerce.
 This certification demonstrates our commitment to: